GuilhermeFLima/Machine-Learning-Psychiatry/diary.md

 - Script to reduce number of words in each verbal task entry.
 - Finished neighbour similarity function for pandas Series.
 - corrected: piscines -> piscine.

+### April 10

+To do: refactor the similarity scripts so that vectors are extracted only once.

+- changed similarity scripts to expect a series with vectors, and not phrases.
+The series of vectors will be created in the get_vec.py script.